davidmrowe/www.rowerunning.co.uk/_posts/2015/2015-09-29-kona-diaries-2015-day-5-up-and-down-and-up-and-down.md

 ![](/images/2015/20150928-0253345.jpg)

 Once at the top of the climb it was a beautiful quick ride back home.
-The thing is, asI weigh (at least) a stonemore than I did two years ago this makes me pretty quick on the downhills!
-I'm slower going up but quicker going down, and when my speedogot to nearly 52mph and I realised I was only wearing some thin lycra outfit (which I know from my recent bike crash doesn't like tarmac) I decided to ease off.
+The thing is, asI weigh (at least) a stone more than I did two years ago this makes me pretty quick on the downhills!
+I'm slower going up but quicker going down, and when my speedo got to nearly 52mph and I realised I was only wearing some thin lycra outfit (which I know from my recent bike crash doesn't like tarmac) I decided to ease off.

 This is a really enjoyable bike ride, it's about 40 miles and is much more scenic than 40 miles of the Queen K. It's just a bit up, down, up, down as the ride profile shows...